For the Local Golfer

 The cluster's season-ticket comparison, the membership-vs-pay-and-play piece and this article together make the broader case for the local golfer.
 WHS is the underlying piece of infrastructure that makes the rest of the local game work properly.
 Keep the index active; submit the scores honestly; the rest of the year improves.

-Also in the Almanac
+More about Gary →Also in the Almanac

 Club Membership vs Pay-and-Play: The Scottish Local's Maths

 At what round-frequency does Scottish club membership beat the pay-and-play / season-ticket combination?
-The honest annual cost of joining, the joining fees, the hidden levies, and the break-even round count for typical members' clubs across the country.
+The actual annual cost of joining, the joining fees, the hidden levies, and the break-even round count for typical members' clubs across the country.

 Scotland's Season Tickets and Council Passes Compared